tsuru/tsuru/README.md

 ### Testing

-If everything's gone well you have the tsuru running on a virtualbox.
+If everything's gone well you have the tsuru running in a VirtualBox VM.
-Call app-list to see tsuru working, this command needs to return one app called tsuru-dashboard.
+Call `app-list` to see tsuru working, this command needs to return one app called tsuru-dashboard.

 ```
 $ tsuru app-list